 Module VI.
 Intentional Adulteration

 As part of FSMA implementation, the Food Facility Registration rule was finalized on July 14, 2016.
 A summary of the requirements is included.
+FDA also issued a Guidance for small entities on what to know about this regulation, with steps on how to register.

 Please consult Upcoming Events on the right hand margin of this website for scheduled courses.